 For the test to be accurate, you will need to remain as still as possible during the exam, but will be able to breathe normally.
 Scanning the spine and femur, sites where fractures occur most often, is considered the standard examination for assessment of osteoporosis.
 You will not feel anything during the exam as the scanner passes over your lower spine, hip or forearm.
 The entire test takes only a few minutes to complete.
 It is a non-invasive procedure that is painless and requires no injections.

-**Max weight for DEXA table is 350lbs.
+**Max weight for DEXA table is 450lbs.
 If weight is exceeded then the forearm is scanned.**

 Eat normally on the day of the exam, but avoid calcium supplements for at least 24 hours beforehand.
-If possible, avoid wearing clothing with metal items (buttons, zippers, etc.).
+You will need to change into scrubs, and for females, you will need to remove any undergarments with adjustable straps, underwires or clasps.

 Please inform your physician if you recently had a barium study, a radioisotope injection, or oral/intravenous contrast material (such as for an MRI or CT scan).
 These contrast materials will interfere with the DEXA examination.
 You may have to wait 10 to 14 days before undergoing your exam.
 Women should always inform their physician and DEXA Technician, if there is a possibility they are pregnant.